chinapedia/wikipedia.abstract.en/Page/Lois_Lane.md

 In the _New 52: Futures End_, set five years in the possible future of the New 52-verse.
 Lois is considered the most successful freelance reporter on the planet and her blog "The Fast Lane" is one of the most read and well-respected sources of news in the world.[79]

-The birth of Lois and Clark's son in _Convergence: Superman_ #2 (July 2015), art by Dan Jurgens.|thumb

 In the miniseries _Convergence_, which featured many Post-_Crisis_ DC Universe characters, including a married Superman and his pregnant wife Lois Lane, deal with the impending birth of their child, as Superman is called to protect the city.[80] _Convergence_ shows the birth of their son, Jonathan Samuel Kent.[81]

 Following _Convergence_, DC announced the spin-off comic book series _Superman: Lois and Clark_, debuting in October 2015 by Dan Jurgens and Lee Weeks.[82]
 The eight-issue series is set several years after the _Convergence_ event, where Clark and Lois and their son Jonathan has been living and working in the New 52 universe.
 The couple now lives in California and has changed their last name to White (a tribute to Perry White).
 Lois has become an anonymous author, publishing several critically acclaimed books under the alias name "Author X." While Clark continues his superhero duty, protecting cities and civilians quietly behind the scenes.[83]
 Their son, Jonathan, eventually began to develop superpowers of his own (similar to those of his father Superman) and learned the truth about his parents' true origin.